-The Path to Hyperpigmentation: The Transformation from Acne Blemishes to Acne Marks
+The Transformation from Acne Blemishes to Acne Scars

-For the sake of clarity, we’re going to differentiate two terms: acne blemishes refer to acne itself, such as blackheads or pimples, while acne marks are the hyperpigmented spots that often appear after acne blemishes themselves have healed.
-But how do acne blemishes become acne marks?
+For the sake of clarity, we’re going to differentiate two terms: “acne blemishes” refers to acne itself, such as blackheads or pimples.
+“Acne scars” are the hyperpigmented spots that often appear after acne blemishes have healed.
+But how do acne blemishes become acne scars?

 The Ins and Outs of Acne Blemishes